gecko0307/dlib/README.md

 What's inside
 -------------
-Currently dlib contains the following packages:
+Currently dlib consists of the following packages:
-* dlib.core - basic functionality used by other modules (manual memory management, streams, OOP for structs, etc.)
+* dlib.core - basic functionality used by other modules (memory management, streams, threads, etc.)
 * dlib.container - generic data structures (GC-free dynamic and associative arrays and more)
 * dlib.filesystem - abstract FS interface and its implementations for Windows and POSIX filesystems
 * dlib.math - linear algebra and numerical analysis (vectors, matrices, quaternions, linear system solvers, interpolation functions, etc.)